nuthhi/nuth-mods/README.md

 - eatingAnimation
   - Adds cool eating animations for most foods (sadly none for golden carrots)

-- essential
+- 🔔essential
   - Adds some useless cosmetics and allows hosting worlds for multiplayer with friends

-- fabricAPI★ (library)
+- ★🔔fabricAPI (library)

-- carpet★
+- ★🔔carpet
   - Adds a ton of cool technical features.
 A tonnnnnn

-- fabricLanguageKotlin (library)
+- 🔔fabricLanguageKotlin (library)

-- indium★ (performance)
+- ★🔔indium (performance)
   - Sodium addon that improves rendering API

 - inventoryHUD